ghostery/ghostery-extension/README.md

 # Ghostery Browser Extension

-This repository is a home of all Ghostery Browser Extensions for various platforms.
+This repository is home to all Ghostery Browser Extensions for various platforms.

 ## Folder structure